 The use of a comprehensive data-driven model was launched in Spring 2020 to support the assessment process during remote instruction.
 We have fostered successful partnerships between teachers, clinicians, parents and students to gather and analyze multiple sources of data to gain information regarding the reason for referral, evaluate student progress, glean information regarding student’s academic strengths and weakness, and plan for the needs of individual students through this special education evaluation process.

 Our purpose in continuing in this direction is to provide a means for assessment of students who are participating in school exclusively remotely, to assess students in blended learning to limit face-to-face interactions, and to provide additional qualitative data to use in conjunction with other sources of data.
 The National Association of School Psychologists (NASP) suggests caution in interpreting traditional standardized assessments, as the norms do not apply to students that have experienced a 5-6 month disruption in school-based learning; therefore, the flexible comprehensive data-driven model will also be used to supplement traditional standardized assessments.

 Clinicians should refer to the SOPM as needed for further detail throughout the evaluation and IEP process.
-This guidance supplements the SOPM during the COVID-19 pandemic, and will be updated as needed.
+This guidance and the best practices document supplement the SOPM during remote/blended learning and will be updated as needed throughout the school year.